debayansamal/Netflix-Homepage-Clone/README.md

-# Netflix-Homepage-Clone
+# Netflix Landing Page Clone 🎥

 Live demo: https://debayansamal.github.io/Netflix-Homepage-Clone/

-A responsive Netflix landing page clone built with HTML and CSS.
-It's a practice project to improve my frontend skills.
+This is a **Netflix landing page clone** built by Debayan Samal for learning purposes only.
+It replicates Netflix’s look and feel using **HTML & CSS**.
+👉 **No real streaming or sign-in happens here** — it’s just a practice project.

 ## Features
 - Responsive design